anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 This is not a successful strategy, and do not use it.

 XXX --- explain in detail how this can fail.

-YYY --- explain N:1 vs 1:1 for virtual hosting.
+XXX --- explain N:1 vs 1:1 for virtual hosting.

 The simplest successful strategy for translating names is for a MUD controller to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the physical ACLs.